Capernwray Hall: Later history

-During the Second World War the pupils from Ripley St Thomas School in Lancaster were evacuated to the hall, and the grounds were used by the army for storing petrol.
+During the Second World War, the pupils from Ripley St Thomas School in Lancaster were evacuated to the hall, and the grounds were used by the army for storing petrol.

 On 11 September 1946, the whole of the Capernwray estate went under auction in Lancaster Town Hall, Capernwray Hall being described as "...one medium-sized family residence".
 On instructions from her husband, Major W. Ian Thomas (who was away in Germany with the British Army), Mrs Joan Thomas attended the auction and finally won the bidding process.
 Capernwray Hall thus became the property of the Thomas family (subsequently through their shareholding in Capernwray Hall Ltd).
-Since 1947 the hall has seen continuous use as a Christian centre, originally under the direction of Major Thomas and later by the next generation of the Thomas family, running a Bible school (for approx 190 students) and residential-stay holidays.
+Since 1947 the hall has seen continuous use as a Christian centre, originally under the direction of Major Thomas and later by the next generation of the Thomas family, running a Bible school (for approximately 190 students) and residential-stay holidays.

-On 31 March 1999 the majority of the assets and business of Capernwray Hall Ltd were transferred by way of a gift from the Thomas' family into the newly registered charitable company, The Capernwray Missionary Fellowship of Torchbearers.
+On 31 March 1999, the majority of the assets and business of Capernwray Hall Ltd were transferred by way of a gift from the Thomas family into the newly registered charitable company, The Capernwray Missionary Fellowship of Torchbearers.

-In 2019 the Platinum Jubilee Project started to renovate several main areas of the Hall in line with regulations from Historic England.
+In 2019 the Platinum Jubilee Project started to renovate several main areas of the hall in line with regulations from Historic England.